harmonydata/harmonydata.github.io/content/pt/blog/how-does-harmony-work.md

 ---
-title: How Does Harmony Work?
+title: Como Funciona O Harmony?
 description: When you input two questionnaires into Harmony, such as the GAD-7 and Beck’s Anxiety Inventory, Harmony is able to match similar quest...
 date: 2022-11-03
 image: /images/blog/harmony-1.png